addisonElliott/pyqt5AutoCompile/README.md

 |           `-- module.qrc
 ```

-The sections below demonstrate how to setup pyqt5ac to compile the necssary files given the file structure above.
+The sections below demonstrate how to setup pyqt5ac to compile the necessary files given the file structure above.

 Option 1: YAML Config File (Recommended)
 ---------------------------------------